 New Hampshire Coalition to End Homelessness

-As an increasing number of families and individuals struggle with obtaining and sustaining stable housing in New Hampshire, the NH Coalition to End Homelessness (NHCEH) works alongside community partners across the state to research and implement the most effective ways to prevent and end homelessness.
-We identify solutions, educate providers on best practices and empower people, some of whom are currently homeless, to advocate on behalf of all those who experience homelessness in our state.
+As an increasing number of families and individuals struggle with obtaining and sustaining stable housing in New Hampshire, the NH Coalition to End Homelessness (NHCEH) works with partners across the state to research and implement the most effective ways to prevent and end homelessness.
+We identify solutions, educate providers on best practices, and empower people, some of whom are currently homeless, to advocate on behalf of all those who experience homelessness in our state.
 In 2020, we aim to continue helping young people who have experienced homelessness access higher education through our Hope Starts Here Scholarship.
-Similarly, our Granite Leaders Program will raise the voices of those who have experienced homelessness by providing them with the skills and confidence they need to share their experience of homelessness and help inform positive change in communities across New Hampshire.
+Similarly, our Granite Leaders Program will raise the voices of those who have experienced homelessness by providing them with the skills they need to inform positive change in communities across New Hampshire.
 Also in 2020, the NHCEH will continue to research and broaden our understanding of homelessness in the state, including the development and dissemination of the Annual State of Homelessness in New Hampshire Report.
 The Coalition will continue to expand collaborative relationships for the purpose of a collective impact for change.

-FUNdraise for NHCEH by hosting an event that raises money to benefit the NHCEH.
-Have a dinner, plan a car wash or organize a benefit concert.
+Fundraise for NHCEH by hosting an event that raises money to benefit the NHCEH’s programs and activities.
+Have a dinner, plan a car wash, or organize a benefit concert.
 Be creative!
-For more information, please email firstname.lastname@example.org.
+For more information, please email email@example.com

 There are many ways in which individuals and businesses can help support the work of the NHCEH to end homelessness in New Hampshire.
 Your tax deductible donation to the NHCEH helps to deepen understanding, create a more informed and engaged public, and develop strategic and lasting solutions to end homelessness in our state.
 Sponsorships are also vital to the success of our programs and offer a chance for your business to showcase the many ways in which you support your local community.
 Contact email@example.com to learn more about donation and sponsorship opportunities.